sphinx-notes/any/doc/index.rst

    :target: https://github.com/sphinx-notes/any

 :version: |version|
-:copyright: Copyright ©2020 by Shengyu Zhang.
+:copyright: Copyright ©2021 by Shengyu Zhang.
 :license: BSD, see LICENSE for details.

-:ref:`any-catindex`

-The extension provides a domain named "any", allows user creates directive and roles to descibe and reference arbitrary object by writing reStructuredText template.
+The extension provides a domain, allows user creates directive and roles to descibe and reference arbitrary object by writing reStructuredText template.